StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

    * Use queries to [filter change requests retrieved](servicenow.md#use-servicenow-queries-to-filter-retrieved-events-and-ci-types) from ServiceNow \(default all\).
    * Use queries to [filter the CI types retrieved](servicenow.md#use-servicenow-queries-to-filter-retrieved-events-and-ci-types) \(default all\).
    * [Specify the CI types](servicenow.md#specify-ci-types-to-retrieve) that should be retrieved \(default all\).
-3. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
+3. [Restart Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
-4. Once the Agent has restarted, wait for the Agent to collect data from ServiceNow and send it to StackState.
+4. Once the Agent has restarted, wait for the Agent to collect data from ServiceNow and send it to Rancher Observability.

 #### Use ServiceNow queries to filter retrieved events and CI types